We apply our knowledge and experience to create a one-of-a-kind design that fits your lifestyle, budget, and building site.

 As a first step, we need to get a good understanding of the home that you are trying to create.
 Since each structure is custom designed, we want to know the details of the building site as well as your own personal requirements and expectations.
 Using information about your building site specifics (topographic info, views, solar exposure, access, etc.) paired with your spatial requirements, we can establish a size and configuration to best fit your needs.
 From there, we will run a complete cost analysis for you.
-We will be able to give you the cost for the components that we provide (plans and engineering, as well as the structural, water-proofing, and ventilation systems).
-We can also provide you with estimates on flat work and Shotcrete for the shell.
-We will give you a very good idea of the scope of the project and the associated costs before we start on your set of floorplans.
+We will be able to give you the cost for the components that we provide (design and engineering, as well as the structural, waterproofing, and ventilation systems).
+We can also provide you with estimates on flat work and shotcrete for the shell.
+Our goal is to give you a very good idea of the scope of the project and the associated costs before we start on your set of floorplans.

 We will provide you with a custom, complete set of floorplans.
 A set of Formworks floorplans includes elevations, foundation, floor framing, structural cross sections, steel framing, electrical and mechanical details.
-Plans are priced at $1.00/sf.
-Plans will be reviewed and certified by a structural engineer.
+Plans are priced at $1.25/sf.
+Plans will be reviewed and certified by a structural engineer for an additional cost.
 Engineering certification fees may vary from state to state.
 Rates typically range from $1,500.00 to $2,500.00. depending on the size of the structure and the complexity of the design.

 Our system is designed to give the builder confidence in constructing one of the most technologically advanced structures in existence.
 The structural skeletal steel is a pre-fabricated, easy to assemble bolt together system that is designed to be erected by any labor crew.
 The steel I-Beams control the shape of the structure, the spacing and attachment of the reinforcing steel and provides the primary forming strength.

 The Formworks structural system includes:

 - foundation anchor plates and rebar receiving tubes